Brothers Grimm: Reception and legacy

 In the United States the 1937 release of Walt Disney's Snow White and the Seven Dwarfs shows the triumph of good over evil, innocence over oppression, according to Zipes.
 The Grimms' tales have provided much of the early foundation on which Disney built an empire.
 In film, the Cinderella motif, the story of a poor girl finding love and success, has been repeated in movies such as Pretty Woman, Ever After, Maid in Manhattan, and Ella Enchanted.
+Not only have the Grimms' tales provided an empire for Disney to build, but oftentimes, in stories written by the Brothers Grimm, Disney's villains are depicted as Jewish caricatures.
+The stepmother in Cinderella is the antagonist of the story and appears stereotypically Jewish, with a big nose and dark features.
+Even more blatantly, Maleficent in Sleeping Beauty has devil horns, just as Christians would paint Jews as devils or demons in the Middle Ages.
+"Images began to portray Jews as hooknosed caricatures of evil" at this time.